admiralappsec/eks-github-actions-demo/README.md

 ### In Process**
 - `contrast-security-configuration-file`
   - REQUIRED: NO
   - Description: "The configuration file location for the Contrast Security Java Agent - used to communication with Contrast Security Team Server.
-If this input field contains a value, this will override the individual contrast-specific configurations set using the passed parameters from the file specified."
+    > Note: If this input field contains a value, this will `override` the individual contrast-specific configurations set using the passed parameters from the file specified."
   - Default: No Default Value

 ```sh